NCAR/geocat-applications/CONTRIBUTING.md

-NCL entries are pages that explain specifically how to achieve something that was possible in NCL in Python, including any algorithmic differences, guidance about the best Python replication for the NCL function in various circumstances, and any other relevant comparisons between the NCL and Python functionality.
+NCL entries are pages that explain specifically how to achieve something that was possible in NCL in Python, including any algorithmic differences, guidance regarding replication under different conditions or circumstances, and any other relevant comparisons between the NCL and Python functionality.

 These pages assume that the user has a working knowledge of NCL and are looking for transitional resources for specific functions.
 They also are not intended to